fdemmer/Picard-Last.fm.ng-Plugin/README.md

 The first value is replaced with the second one.

-## Advanced configuration

-More advanced configuration is possible in the ``settings.py`` file.

-The ``CATEGORIES`` and ``CONFIG`` dictionaries defines how the plugin finds and selects tags for each metatag.
+## How it works

-Contrary to the Last.fm.Plus plugin this one works via two plugin API triggers:
+This plugin works via two Picard plugin API triggers:

 - register_track_metadata_processor
 - register_album_metadata_processor

-The Last.fm.Plus plugin only used the track metadata processor.
-Therefore it could not set metatags that need to be the same for all tracks, the whole album.
-The CONFIG dictionary contains the configuration for both triggers:
-"album" and "track".

 ### Album metadata processor